Reevid/blog_software/_posts/2019-02-13-exit-and-exit-status.md

 All commands return an exit status (sometimes referred to as return status), which returns a zero on success, or a non-zero that can be interpreted as an error code on failure.
 However, UNIX-compliant commands, programs, and utilities return zero on success.

 Similarly, the script's function or script itself returns the exit status.
 The last command executed in the script function or script determines the exit status.
-In the script, `exit nnn` tells the shell the exit status of `nnn` (`nnn` must be a decimal number between `0` and `255`).
+In the script, `exit nnn` tells the exit status of the script is `nnn` (`nnn` must be a decimal number between 0 and 255).

 > Note: If you just `exit` with no parameters, the exit status of the last executed command (except exit itself) will be the exit status of the script.

 `$?` Shows the exit status of the last instruction.
 If `$?` Is returned after the function returns, the exit status of the last instruction of the function is reported.
 Bash does this by returning the ***return value*** of the function.
 After the script exits, you can use `$?` On the command line to determine the exit status of the last command in the script.
-Conventionally, `0` indicates success and numbers `1` through `255` indicate an error.
+Conventionally, 0 indicates success and numbers 1 through 255 indicate an error.

 # Example